Ryan-Daley/Ryan-Daley.github.io/src/pages/index.md

 ## Miscellaneous

-- 🚀 A more "interesting" version of this site exists [here](https://ryan-daley.github.io/MacOS-Website) - It's not optimised for mobile.
-So if you're using that I wouldn't bother!
+- 🚀 A more "interesting" version of this site exists [here](https://ryan-daley.github.io/MacOS-Website)

 - 🕹️ Currently getting to grips with finetuning large language models.
-The futures going to be weird..

 - 🎹 Always sitting at the piano.
 My favourite classical composer is Chopin.
 If you want to laugh at how ridicuously talented some people are, [click here](https://www.youtube.com/watch?v=pHlqEvAwdVc)